southwick-associates/dashboard-sa-template/github_vignettes/data-required.md

 ## Data Format

-The raw data should preferably be separated into 3 related tables in delimited plain text files (alternative data structures are okay, but a related format is preferred because it reduces data duplication and total file size):
+The raw data are typically separated into 3 related tables in delimited plain text files (alternative data structures are okay, but a related format is preferred because it reduces data duplication and total file size):

 1. License Sales (i.e., transactions): One row per license purchase
 2. Customers: One row per customer